tmmalligan/Project3_MoodPlay/README.md

 # Project3_MoodPlay

-State 1 - Press Button Once and Press '1' on Key for Static State
+State 1 - Press Button Once and Press '1' on Key for Home Page

 State 2 - Press Button Twice and Press '2' on Key for Rap State